Last Updated on May 12, 2022 by Chris and Lindsay

 How much space is this going to take up in your RV?
-If you have a lot of counter or cabinet storage space then you may not think twice about bringing your favorite coffee maker from home.
-But if you are like us and your space is limited you are going to want to consider the smallest possible coffee maker that makes the most delicious coffee.
+If you have a lot of counter space or cabinet storage space in your RV kitchen, then you may not think twice about bringing your favorite coffee maker from home.
+But if you are like us and your space is limited you are going to want to consider a small RV coffee maker that makes the most delicious cup of coffee.

-That is a big reason (pun intended!) why we love our Aeropress Coffee and Espresso Maker.
+That is a big reason why we love our Aeropress Coffee and Espresso Maker.
 It breaks down into 3 parts that we can store in a small cabinet over our stove.
-It actually takes up less space than our small coffee container!
+It actually takes up less space than the container that holds our ground coffee!

 Quantity.
 How Much Coffee Does it Make?

 Do you want one pot of coffee or one cup at a time?
-If you don’t enjoy the art of coffee making as much as the joy of coffee drinking then you are probably going to want to select and RV coffee maker that brews more than one or two cups.
+If you are a coffee-drinking RV owner that doesn’t enjoy the art of coffee making as much as the joy of coffee drinking then you are probably going to want to select an RV coffee maker that brews more than one or two cups.
 And if you are traveling with a few coffee drinkers this will also apply.